Methodology

 This information was initially published in 2015 as ‘experimental statistics’ given it was the first year in which the data had been collected and, therefore, local authority data collection systems and recording practices were still bedding in.
 In 2019 we removed this label and instead publish information on children who have gone missing as Official Statistics.

-Hackney were unable to provide data on children who had gone missing or who were away from placement without authorisation in 2021 and Barnsley were unable to provide information in 2023.
+Hackney were unable to provide data on children who had gone missing or who were away from placement without authorisation in 2021.
 We have not attempted to estimate this missing data in the overall totals.

 We continue to work with local authorities to improve the quality of this data.
 Given the changes in the way this data has been reported, comparisons over time should not be made.